PhantasmicSky/NodestoneBuilder/README.md

 ## Notes
 - ~~* = Function not tested fully and might sometimes return "No Optimal Combination" even though there should be one.~~

+## Version Changes
+- [1 -> 2] Kain Skills have been translated.
+If switching from ver 1 -> 2 , Change logic number to 2 and translate Kain's name (if the selected job of the save string is Kain)